Infinitode/Distributables/README.md

 ### Dungen
 Dungen is a name generator, designed to generate names based on a few select games, from Terraria to Elden Ring.
 It also has a few customization options to tune the name generator to create different names.

+#### Changelog (1.2.0)
+- Can now generate up to 10000 names in a single click.
+- 9 new name generators.

-### Changelog (1.1.0)
+#### Changelog (1.1.0)
-- Brand new names to generate, with 5+ new games to choose from
+- Brand new names to generate, with 5+ new games available.
 - Improved name generation logic by adding certain checks.

 #### Changelog (1.0.0)
-- Optimized images
+- Optimized images.
-- Disabled `devTools`, as it is no longer needed
+- Disabled `devTools`, as it is no longer needed.
-- Added the ability to generate up to 1000 names in one go
+- Added the ability to generate up to 1000 names in one go.

 ### Minimum Requirements